lambdaclass/concrete/ROADMAP.md

 16. Exercise the completed subset immediately in Phase 8: every new flagship workload that stays inside it runs interpreter/LLVM/QBE differential checks;
     exclusions require a named missing feature and roadmap owner.
-Record bugs found by the oracle in the bug corpus with the disagreement classification that exposed them.
+Record bugs found by the backend/differential suite in the bug corpus with the disagreement classification that exposed them.
 17. Graduation to a supported release backend occurs only in Phase 15: migrate QBE from the direct validation path onto `ValidatedBackendIR`, pass the full